lawrennd/old_talks/_supply-chain/includes/experiment-analyze-design.md

 \newslide{Objective}

-\notes{As a result, our objective became a two-order magnitude increase in number of experiments run across a five year period.}
+\notes{As a result, our objective became a two-order magnitude increase in number of experiments run across a five-year period.}

 \slides{
 > A two order of magnitude increase in number of experiments run on supply chain three years' time.}